How

 are quite a few dealers that can help you with

-getting a CJ for export.
-There are currently five
+getting a CJ750 for export.
+There are currently

-dealers (not including a virtual shop) in Beijing
+quite a few dealers (not including virtual shops)

-that is selling Chang Jiang 750 for the overseas
+in Beijing that are selling Chang Jiang 750 for

-market, three of rebuilds CJ750 from PLA stock,
+in Beijing that hands rebuilds CJ750 from PLA stock, the

-check on the ZMW faq details about buying a sidecar
+the Big Bill's Bikes faq details about buying

-for export and also compare its price list and
+a sidecar for export and also compare its price

-quality.
-Look for an honest shop cause they really
+list and quality.
+Look for an honest shop that

-need your business and will work hard to give
+your business and will work hard to give you the

 When